Why you need a Patent Search? Do I need a Patent Search?

 Searching allows you to Focus on the novel differences

 You need to know your enemy !
 By having at least a basic knowledge of prior patents it is much easier to focus your patent on the new advantages.
 This is really important as if you wait until patent examination for your first search it may be too late to refine your patent application.

 There are two reasons why most patent attorneys don’t perform patent searches – risk and loss of work (if they find something similar you may not file a patent).
 We believe this approach is wrong and we offer all of our clients’ the option of a First-Cut patent search prior to filing a provisional patent or a complete patent.
 We then integrate the search results into the provisional patent or complete patent to bolster its effectiveness.
 Sometimes for commercial reasons searches may be conducted after the provisional patent is filed.
 However, we always strongly recommend a patent search is conducted prior to filing a complete patent application.

 What is a First-Cut search? – Affordable Professional Patent Searchers

 Our First-Cut search is a propriety patent search developed by Caska IP Patent Attorneys to determine if an invention is likely to be patentable and, if so, what kind of patent scope you may achieve.
 Our First-Cut search is based around the 80:20 rule to keep cost down.
-In other words, our search is about 80% effective and incurs cost of about 20% of the cost of a full scale worldwide novelty search and patent attorney opinion which normally will cost at least $ 5,000, if done properly.
-Our First-Cut search and opinion typically ranges in cost from about $1,000 to $1,500 and has proven extremely effective in assisting Clients to broadly determine the patentability of their invention.
+In other words, our search is about 80% effective and incurs cost of about 20% of the cost of a full scale worldwide novelty search and patent attorney opinion which normally will cost at least $ 8,000 – $12,000, if done properly.
+Our First-Cut search and opinion typically costs about $2,500 and has proven extremely effective in assisting Clients to broadly determine the patentability of their invention.

 International Type Search